akej74/hdri-sun-aligner/README.md

 - Add a HDRI environment texture (equirectangular projection) to the World in Blender
 - Select any object in the scene
 - From the Object menu, select "HDRI Sun Aligner"
-- A preview of the brightest point in the HDRI is displayed (normally the sun or brightest lightsource), for verification
+- A preview of the brightest point in the HDRI is displayed (normally the sun or brightest light), for verification
 - Press any key to close the preview window
-- The object is rotated in alignment with the vector from the bright lightsource in the HDRI
+- The object is rotated in alignment with the vector from the bright light in the HDRI

 # Installation
 ## Installation of OpenCV